bigfix/developer.bigfix.com/site/reference/types/time-zone.md

 # unique value of &lt;time zone&gt; : time zone with multiplicity

-Returns the unique values of a given list of &lt;time zone&lt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;time zone&gt; types, removing duplicates and sorting by value.

 # &lt;time zone&gt; as string : string